SFTtech/openage/doc/build_instructions/os_x_10.10_yosemite.md

  - Permanently add `/usr/local/bin` to your `$PATH` environment variable
  - Permanently add `/usr/local/lib/pkgconfig` and `/usr/local/lib` to your `$PKG_CONFIG_PATH` environment variable
  - Then run `pip3.5 install pygments cython`

+You will also need [nyan](https://github.com/SFTtech/nyan/blob/master/doc/building.md) and its dependencies.